xavierclement/FontAwesomeScrapper/README.md

 # FontAwesomeScrapper
- A Ruby library that retrieves all Font Awesome V5 icons
+ A Ruby gem that retrieves all Font Awesome V5 icons